cellml/libcellml-archived/docs/source/usecases.rst

       #.
 All of the preceding variations with the addition of "reset rules", (e.g. if y > k1 then y = k2, etc)

 #.
-Todo: rework the following text from roadmap into the form of use cases, and delete lines that are not use cases.
-#.
-Todo: (Initial planning already mostly done, but some use cases needed fleshing out.)
-Prioritise the use cases (e.g. as per Rational Unified Process, or eXtreme Programming iteration planning, i.e. between iterations, revise future iteration plans).
-Todo: put this comment into libCellML project methodology doc (still to be started at time of writing this).

-#.
 Category: support legacy CellML versions
    #.
 Notes:
       #.
 Export to older versions allows the use of model in existing tools (e.g., simulation, annotation, NeSI),